David-Bascom05/Portfolio/Carbon_Fiber_Molding.md

 <img src="images/Carbon_in_Mold.jpg" alt="Frame CAD" width="35%" />

 This mixture is usually much larger in volume than the part, so it must then be compressed.
 The top of the mold is pressed down into the mold over a period of around 30 min, to allow time for the excess epoxy in the mixture to escape.

 <img src="images/Mold_in_Vise.jpg" alt="Frame CAD" width="35%" />

+## Mold Design ##

+As you can see from the images above, and the parts that were made from them, molds could be used to create increadably complex geometry, with relatively little effort.
+The molds I designed were 3D printed out of PETG.
+This was due to 3D printing being a very easy way to make the complex geometry needed in manufactoring these, and PETG was choosen for its lack of adhession to the epoxy I was using.
+The biggest drawback to using 3D printing was that it was very weak, and would often break during the demolding process.
+This meant that molds were usually one time use.
+This was not a huge detriment however, as molds are very easy to print.
+This did make demolding the part the most difficult part of the process, so designing molds for part removal was key.
+Large draft angles on parts that slid past each other was critical to limit frction between walls of the mold.
+I also discovered that 3 piece molds were much easier to take apart than 2 piece molds, as the parts no longer had to slide past each other, but could be pulled appart.
+3 piece molds also allowed more gaps for excess epoxy to escape, which was an added benifit.

+## Testing ##